 San Onofre State Beach is a wonderful place for any van lifer to spend time camping and surfing on the California coast.
 The park is a 3,000-acre and 3 miles south of San Clemente on Interstate 5 at Basilone Road.
-The state park is leased to the state of California by the United States Marine Corps.
+The state park is leased to California by the United States Marine Corps.

-This beach below is popular with swimmers and surfers with six rugged dirt access trails cut into the bluff above.
+This beach below is popular with swimmers and surfers, with six rugged dirt access trails cut into the bluff above.
 All campsites include a fire pit and picnic table.
 The campground offers cold outdoor showers and chemical toilets.
-No RV hookups are available, however, there is a RV dump-station.
+No RV hookups are available.
+However, there is an RV dump station.

-San Mateo Campground is at 830 Cristianitos, San Clemente, CA, 92672 and is a short distance inland from San Onofre State Beach.
-A 1.5-mile Nature Trail connects the campground to “Trestles Beach,” the world-class surfing site.
-Surfers using redwood boards have visited San Onofre since at least the 1940s; San Mateo Creek flows just east of the campground outward towards the ocean creating key riparian and wetland habitats that host some rare and even endangered species.
-All campsites include a fire pit and picnic table.
-RV Hookup sites are available with electricity and water.
-Other amenities include a dump-station, hot indoor showers, and flush toilets.
-Camping is available year-round.
+Surfers using redwood boards have visited San Onofre since at least the 1940s; San Mateo Creek flows just east of the campground outward towards the ocean, creating key riparian and wetland habitats that host some rare and even endangered species.

 This state beach is 3 miles south of the city of San Clemente on Interstate 5 at Basilone Road.
 San Onofre Bluffs and San Onofre Surf Beach are located south of San Clemente on I-5 (Exit Basilone Road).
 The San Mateo Campground is located on the outer edge of San Clemente; 1 mile inland from I-5 (Exit Cristianitos)